The automation of important aspects of scientific discovery will

 1) Representing hypotheses and associated evidence and confidence values;

-2) Formulating lines of inquiry that express how to test hypotheses by running data analysis workflows against the data available;
+2) Formulating lines of inquiry that express how to test hypotheses by running data analysis workflows against the latest data available;

-3) Designing a meta-analysis engine that uses meta-workflows to assess the results of lines of inquiry and to revise and extend the original hypotheses accordingly; and
+3) Designing a meta-analysis engine that uses meta-workflows to assess the results of lines of inquiry and revise and extend the original hypotheses accordingly; and

 4) Developing intelligent agents for interactive discovery that explain new findings to scientists.